Technology Tales

 15th August 2014

-The release of CentOS 7 stoked my curiosity so I gave it a go in a VirtualBox virtual machine.
-It uses GNOME Shell in classic mode so the feel is not too far removed from that of GNOME 2.
-One thing to watch though is that it needs at least version 4.3.14 of VirtualBox or the Guest Additions kernel drivers will not compile at all.
-That might sound surprising when you learn that the kernel version is 3.10.x and that for GNOME Shell is 3.8.4.
-Much like Debian production releases, more established versions are chosen for the sake of stability and that fits in with the enterprise nature of the intended user base.
-Even with that more conservative approach, the results still please the eye though attempting to change the desktop background picture managed to freeze the machine.
-Other than that, most things work fine.
+CentOS 7's release sparked my curiosity, so I tried it in a VirtualBox virtual machine.
+It uses GNOME Shell in classic mode, making it feel similar to GNOME 2.
+One thing to note is that it requires at least VirtualBox version 4.3.14, or the Guest Additions kernel drivers won't compile.
+This might seem surprising when you learn it uses kernel version 3.10.x and GNOME Shell 3.8.4.
+Like Debian production releases, CentOS chooses established versions for stability, fitting its enterprise-focused user base.
+Despite this conservative approach, it still looks good, though trying to change the desktop background froze the machine.
+Otherwise, most things work well.

 sed -i -e 's@^ONBOOT="no@ONBOOT="yes@' ifcfg-enp0s3